Team-Arbitrary/Team-Arbitrary.github.io/README.md

-In short, except for the parts that need to capture attention, use lower camelCase for things that represent specific instances, and use upper CamelCase for upper-level instances that contain these instances.
+In short, except for the parts that need to capture attention and database, use lower camelCase for things that represent specific instances, and use upper CamelCase for upper-level instances that contain these instances.